Witley Park: History

 William Pirrie, 1st Viscount Pirrie bought Lea Park in 1909.
 He changed the name to "Witley Park" and added several hundred acres of land to the estate, purchased from Edward Stanley, 17th Earl of Derby.
 Pirrie died without an heir in July 1924 and the estate was then owned by Sir John Leigh, 1st Baronet, MP for Clapham, from August 1924 to 1951.

 The estate was bought in early 1952 by Ronald Huggett, who immediately sold around half of the land, retaining around 1300 acre.
 That October, the mansion was severely damaged by fire and was subsequently demolished in January 1954.
 In 1955, Huggett sold the remaining part of the estate to Gerald Bentall.
 Bentall farmed much of the land and commissioned Patrick Gwynne to build the five-bedroom, Modern movement Witley Park House in the early 1960s.

-In 1982 the estate, now comprising some 1,300 acres, was purchased by Sir Raymond and Lady Brown.
-Raymond Brown died in 1991 and, in 2002, his family sold the 450 acres of walled-off parkland, gate lodges and cottages, retaining Witley Park Farm to the south.
-Permission for a new house on the site of the old mansion was granted around 2004 and the house is now completed.
+In 1982, the 1,300-acre estate was purchased by Sir Raymond and Lady Brown.
+Raymond Brown died in 1991 and his widow, Carol, sold the estate in the early 2000s to Gary Steele, an American businessman working in cyber security.
+Steele commissioned the construction of a new, neo-Georgian mansion designed by Robert Adam on the site of Wright's residence.
+(Note: Planning permission for the new mansion was permitted under the so-called Gummer's Law exemption, which allowed development of an isolated new house on greenfield land, providing that it enhanced its surroundings and that its design was "truly outstanding".)
+In 2018, Witley Park was purchased by Oleg and Galina Smirnoff for £30 million.
+Later in the same year, parts of the estate were sold to a Guernsey-based company for around £7M.
+Planning permission to extend the mansion, to build a helipad and to reinstate a summerhouse that had been removed in the 1950s, was granted in March 2019.